loregibi/calculator/README.md

 # This is my first project in Python

-Interactive calculator with this features for two numbers:
+Interactive calculator for two numbers with this features:
 1. Sum
 2. Subtraction
 3. Multiplication